Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 How on Earth did the monks land here?!
 I thought, a sentiment shared by my three companions from County Cork.
 It was so difficult to land in modern times — how did they land on the rock in the middle of the stormy Atlantic with only ancient technology!

 What an incredible test to live their chosen life.

 We took a quick spin around Small Skellig, home to more than 27,000 pairs of birds, then set off on the 90-minute journey back to the mainland.

 Planning a Trip to Skellig Michael

-I was lucky that I was able to go on my first day there, but you shouldn’t take the risk I did.
+I was lucky that our boat was able to land on Skellig Michael on my first day there, but you shouldn’t take the risk I did.
 Instead, rent a car and plan to spend a few days based in pretty Portmagee.
 Go to Skellig Michael when the conditions allow you to, and on the other days, there’s quite a lot to see in the immediate area, on Valentia Island, and throughout the Ring of Kerry.

 One nice thing about Portmagee is that the roads are too narrow for big buses, so you don’t see any of the huge coach tours that dwarf the rest of County Kerry.
 Portmagee attracts intentional visitors, which is something you can’t say for, say, Killarney.

 I stayed at the most delightful guesthouse — The Moorings.
 It’s a cozy place on the waterfront with nice rooms and incredibly soft sheets, and it has both a restaurant and a casual pub.
 The rates (starting at €60-70 ($81-95 USD) per night) are incredibly reasonable for this part of the world.